d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

 Actors are able to modify fields of the message, add new fields, delete fields, etc...

 Note one actor can use a setter of it's wrapper to set a value to the message, another actor can read this value using it's wrapper getter.
-It's not necessary for both actors to negotiate the name of the message field they use, because all mapping, in both directions from actor to the message and from the message to the actor, are handled by the wrapper.
+It's not necessary for both actors to negotiate the name of the message field they use, because all mapping, in both directions from actor to the message and from the message to the actor, are handled by the wrapper and are defined in the wrapper configuration.

 ### Response